 Christine Kozlosky examined customer service and communications issues in the study leading to this Interim Report.
 A nationally recognized utility customer service expert, she has worked with Liberty on many projects over 17 years.
-Her recent work with Liberty includes reviews of customer service and communications on four recent, broad management and operations of major electric utilities, and on one project focusing specifically on customer service and communications.
-She has conducted many reviews of customer service and communications in the context of outage preparation and response, most recently in New England.
+Her recent work with Liberty includes reviews of customer service and communications on four recent, broad management and operations of major electric utilities, and on one project focusing specifically on customer service and communications in the context of outage preparation and response, most recently in New England.
 She has also conducted base and follow-up reviews of outage communications at Nova Scotia Power as part of Liberty's engagement for the Utility and Review Board.
 This review examined storm response and communications.